When a Sponsored Facebook Post Doesn’t Pay Off

 Unless you’re a top-tier influencer, you’ll almost never get paid before actually delivering work.
 Most influencers submit an invoice after the post goes up, and are theoretically paid soon after.

 Speakr, however, stopped paying influencers early this year, say several influencers who themselves failed to receive payment after delivering work.
-Ten influencers on Speakr’s platform, some with more than a million followers, told The Atlantic that they never received payment for the sponsored content they’ve posted, received only partial payment, or weren’t paid until months later, after issuing threats to take their problems public.
+Ten influencers on Speakr’s platform, some with more than a million followers, told me that they never received payment for the sponsored content they’ve posted, received only partial payment, or weren’t paid until months later, after issuing threats to take their problems public.
 Many others have posted publicly about not being paid.

 Read: Rising Instagram stars are posting fake sponsored content